Australian tycoon to build giant dairy farm for exports to China

 Hope Dairies said it plans to manufacture pharmaceutical grade product which will help allay fears after a spate of food safety scandals involving infant formula in China.

-The scares have prompted a wave of tie-ups between foreign and Chinese dairy firms, including a $550 million investment last month by France's Danone SA in formula maker Yashili International Holdings.
+The scares have prompted a wave of tie-ups between foreign and Chinese dairy firms, including a $550 million investment last month by France's Danone SA DANO.AP in formula maker Yashili International Holdings (1230.HK).

 China's imports of milk and milk powder soared 70 percent in the first half of the year to 830,000 tonnes, customs data showed.
 Infant milk formula sales in China are forecast to double from last year to $31 billion by 2017, according to research firm Euromonitor.